mercurywave/wingra/VS Code Extension/wingralang/README.md

 ## Release Notes

-The Wingra language is in an early alpha stage
+The Wingra language is in an early alpha stage, and not ready for general production

-### 0.0.11

-Type checking, string interpolation

-### 0.0.10

-Expression assignment operators